Chanchal004/Drowsiness-detector/readme.md

 This application is designed for monitoring drowsiness in real-time.
 It can be particularly useful for drivers, machine operators, or anyone needing to stay alert.
 The app will alert you visually and audibly if it detects that you're drowsy.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributions

-Contributions are welcome!
-Feel free to open an issue or submit a pull request with improvements.

 ## Acknowledgements